 Can you speak Italian?
 By now, many of you have passed the beginning stages of learning how to speak Italian and can read and comprehend quite a bit of the language.
 Meraviglioso!

 But have you tried to take the next step to speak Italian fluently?
-Can you use the subjunctive mode in the correct situations?
+Can you use the Italian subjunctive mode in the correct situations?
 To express complex feelings in Italian correctly, it is important to use the Italian subjunctive mode.
 Using the subjunctive mode is difficult for English speakers, as we only rarely use this tense in English, and it’s something that I am always working on!
 The next three blogs in the “Speak Italian” blog series will focus on how to conjugate and use the Italian subjunctive mode, or “il congiuntivo.”

-To take that giant step from simple beginning sentences to more complex and fluid sentences in Italian using the subjunctive, in this segment we will discuss the phrases that take the subjunctive mode and the conjugation of the subjunctive mode for “avere” and “essere,” with example sentences.
+To take that giant step from simple beginning sentences to more complex and fluid sentences in Italian using the subjunctive, in this segment, we will discuss the phrases that take the subjunctive mode and the how to conjugate the subjunctive mode for avere, essere and stare.
+Example sentences to follow!